Marpa (1012-1097)

 Materials: Lacquered wood

-Marpa Chökyi Lodrö was born in Lhodrak Chukhyer to a well-to-do family.
+Marpa Chökyi Lodrö was born in Lhodrak in a well-to-do family.
 He began studying at a young age, and yet he was wild and untamed compared to other children.
-Marpa first received training for three years at Mangkhar with Drokmi Shakya Yeshe and mastered the Sanskrit language.
-He decided to travel to India to study the dharma with renowned Indian buddhist masters.
-At great personal peril he traversed the Himalayan chain in order to study with his principal teachers, Naropa and Maitripa.
-In order to honour his teacher after twelve years of studies, he offered a great ritual feast (ganachakra) and sang his first song of realization to his guru, Naropa.
-On his return home to Lhodrak, he converted his entire inheritance into gold to cover his travel expenses and in order to make offerings to his Indian gurus for the requested teachings.
+Marpa first received training from Drokmi Shakya Yeshe and mastered the Sanskrit language.
+He decided to travel to India to study the dharma with renowned Indian Buddhist masters.
+He converted his entire inheritance into gold, in order to cover his travel expenses and pay for the requested teachings.
+At great personal peril he crossed the Himalayan chain to study with his principal teachers, Naropa and Maitripa.
+On his return home to Lhodrak, he started teaching and acquired many disciples, among which the most famous is the yogin Milarepa (1040-1123).